Our family has just begun exploring the benefits of a campervan.

 We've opted for a Campervan, because we think it's the best fit for our family (at this point in time).

 You have a kitchen.
-Even though you are camping and can enjoy the perks of a campfire and the great outdoors, you can also have access to a few items that make life a lot easier, for instance, a fridge, transporting food for a longer period of time is hassle free.
+Even though you are camping and can enjoy the perks of a campfire and the great outdoors, you can also have access to a few items that make life a lot easier, for instance, a fridge.
+Transporting food for a longer period of time is now hassle free.

 A good annexe provides a great outdoor space for kids.
 An annexe can provide children a place to play (especially younger children) where they are more secure and not free to roam.
 If you have fly net sides they still very much feel a part of the outdoors also.